NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Militia Member.md

 Choose two attribute boosts.
 One must be to **Strength** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Athletics skill and the Sailing Lore skill.
-You gain the [[Feats/Lie to Me|Lie to Me]] skill feat.
+You gain the [[Lie to Me|Lie to Me]] skill feat.
 Increase the party's reputation with the Town Watch by 1 and reduce the party's reputation with the Bunyip Club by 1.

 *Source: Pathfinder: Seven Dooms for Sandpoint Player's Guide* *OGL*